-If the application is selected for peer review, the interviews would be held in the month of November 2019.
+If the application is shortlisted, the interviews would be held in the month of November 2020.

-If an application is unsuccessful after the Funding Committee review, the Lead PI cannot re-apply to the scheme as the Lead PI, unless this is recommended by the FC.
-He/She can still apply as a PI in any future round.
+If an application is unsuccessful after the Funding Committee review, the PI cannot re-apply to the scheme as the PI, unless this is recommended by the FC.
+He/She can still apply as a Co-PI in any future round.
 However, if an application has been declined at the screening stage, this condition would not be applicable.

 Similarly, if a project is unsuccessful after the Funding Committee review, it cannot be re-submitted to the scheme, unless this is recommended by the FC, in which case the specified conditions would have to be fulfilled.

 You would not be funded if you are: